RadiusNetworks/lda/README.md

 	labels = append(labels, yourLabel)
 }

-// Instantiate an LD object and call LinearDiscriminant to check if input data follows preconditions var ld LDA.LD err := ld.LinearDiscriminant(dataMatrix, labels)
+// Instantiate an LD object and call LinearDiscriminant to fit the model and check if input data follows preconditions in the process var ld LDA.LD err := ld.LinearDiscriminant(dataMatrix, labels)